Structural constraints to compare phenomenal experience: The partial ordered experiential structure

 \subsection{Implications for experience comparison}

-In consciousness science one would like to know if experiencing the taste of wine entails more complex relationships than seeing a beautiful landscape, or perhaps being able to distinguish between human experiences and other animal experiences.
-In the first case, an important limitation is mathematically defining how one particular experience may contribute more subjectively, i.e. something experienced \textit{more} actual and \textit{more} unified, than others (e.g., using verbal reports, neural measurements, etc).
-In the second case, not having verbal reports from animals, experiential comparisons among species seem challenging \cite{Leopold2003}.
-By extension, something similar happens when assessing whether patients in minimal states of conscious experience are minimally aware, or not.
+One would like to know if experiencing the taste of wine entails more experiential aspects than seeing a beautiful landscape, or perhaps being able to distinguish between human experiences and animal experiences.
+In the first case, an important limitation is translating how one specific experience is \textit{more} actual and \textit{more} unified, than other experiences, e.g., by using verbal reports, neural measurements, or other techniques.
+In the second case, since animals can not provide verbal reports, experiential comparisons among species are challenging \cite{Leopold2003}.
+By extension, these difficulties also arise when assessing whether patients in minimal states of consciousness are minimally aware, and regarding pre-verbal children and babies.

+\begin{example} Let's assume that "tasting wine" is a subjective experience that requires at least one taste layer/aspect ($T_i$).
+Within such experience, wine may require two instantiations, bitter ($B$) and fruity ($F$), such that the experience, in potentiality, is given by $T \otimes B \otimes F \otimes ...
+T_{n}$.
+The same wine may trigger a specific configuration to a lay person, e.g. $T \odot B \otimes F \otimes ...
+T_{n}$, while a sommelier, as an expert, may experience a more elaborate one $T \odot B \odot F \odot ...
+T_{n}$.
+In this case, even though both experiences have the same number of layers/aspects, the first is \textit{less} actual than the second one.
+Phenomenologically, the first experience triggers fewer phenomenal distinctions than the second one. \end{example}

-According to section \ref{comparison1} and \ref{comparison2}, we must note that under the assumption that experiences are quantitatively comparable (i.e. the need to introduce a poset structure for such comparison) and described by layers of experience (i.e. a general structure to account for phenomenal content and experiential configurations), we reached a counterintuitive result: an ordered structure to compare experiences leads us only to partial comparisons of inter-species experiences (section \ref{comparison1}) and intra-species experiences (section \ref{comparison2}).
+According to section \ref{comparison1} and \ref{comparison2}, we note that under the assumption that experiences are comparable (i.e. the need to introduce a poset structure for such comparison) and described by layers of experience (i.e. a general structure to account for experiential configurations), we reached a counterintuitive result: an ordered structure to compare experiences leads us only to partial comparisons of inter-species experiences (section \ref{comparison1}) and intra-species experiences (section \ref{comparison2}).